carafelix/landing-page/README.md

 # OdinLanding

-To-do:
+Please take it with a grain of salt.
+I was having too much fun.

-Draggable and inertia based containers for images and single letter fisics
+To-do: - Draggable and inertia based containers for images and single letter fisics

 Credits for the imgs: